scipy-conference/scipy_proceedings/papers/virginia_ng/Scipy2018_first_draft.rst

 --------------------------------------------------------------
-Developing Scalable Deep Learning Pipelines with Aerial and Satellite Imagery
+Scalable Feature Extraction with Aerial and Satellite Imagery
 --------------------------------------------------------------

 .. class:: abstract